 Creating a MySQL users with a passwordIf you want to create a user some_user with the password some_password, the replacement command would be this:

 mysql> create user some_user@localhost identified by 'some password';

-Establishing priviledges for a mysql userWe saw above how the mysql command-line interpreter can grant priviledges by which users can access the databases.
+Establishing privileges for a mysql userWe saw above how the mysql command-line interpreter can grant privileges by which users can access the databases.
 Here are some other examples: